Acuant/JavascriptWebSDKV11/README.md

 ### Image from AcuantCameraUI and AcuantCamera ###

-When using AcuantCameraUI and AcuantCamera, after the document image is captured, it is automatically processed with crop, sharpness, and glare.
+When using AcuantCameraUI and AcuantCamera, after the document image is captured, it is automatically processed with crop, sharpness, glare and barcode scan.

-**Cropping, Sharpness, and Glare**
+**Cropping, Sharpness, Glare and Barcode scan**

 The processed image and data are returned via the camera **onCropped** callback.
 The image can be used to verify the crop, sharpness, and glare of the image, and then upload the document.
+If the image contains a barcode, it is scanned and included in the response.

 Here is the response from the callback: